Loading...

 Good luck, and if you maintain your own translated firmware, please let us know!

-You can open the .dgus project file in the src\DWIN
+You can open the .dgus project file in the folder:

 To build a firmware archive for distribution, use the build.cmd